vmware-tanzu/cartographer-conventions/docs/design.md

 ```

 In the future other mechanisms may be defined to provide conventions other than webhooks.
 In particular, mechanisms that are safe to execute within the controller process like a YTT overlay or WebAssembly.
 Each mechanism will define the specifics of its own contract similar in scope to the `PodConventionContext`.

+#### Webhook Helper Library

+Extentions author can define convention by creating a webhook server which is registered with the controller via the `ClusterPodConvention` resource.
+The webhook server can be written in any programming language.
+See the [Open API Specification](/api/openapi-spec/conventions-server.yaml) that defines how to to create your own conventions server.

+The webhook path can be configured by setting the ClusterPoodConvention's `.spec.webhook.clientConfig.url` or `.spec.webhook.clientConfig.service.path`.
+If the convention server is to be deployed in the same cluster as your target workloads, then the service path is preferred.

+Go developers can use a [helper library](https://pkg.go.dev/github.com/vmware-tanzu/cartographer-conventions/webhook) that streamlines handling the http response for the webhook.

 ## Lifecycle